Isentropy/brevity/README.md

  - do basic flow control: ``[if(...)]? [revert|goto jp]``
  - do some basic debugging: ``dumpMem``

-If you need to do something exotic, you can DELEGATECALL to a library.
 The basic functions are show below:
 ```
 // := means preprocessor directive
 // these are substituted in place and dont create instructions or quantities